pennal/addresses/README.md

-# Address directory
+# Address directory 📇

-## Your tasks
+## Introduction

-Implement a simple address lookup by using a three tier layer application

- - persistence
- - business services
- - presentation layer (rest api)

-An address such as _Untermoosstrasse 36, 8047 Zurich, Switzerland_ contains information such as

-- Country
-- City
-- Postal code
-- Street name
-- House number

-### Assignment 1

-Design your persistence layer by defining one or more JPA entities that reflect the domain model _Address_.

-### Assignment 2

-Implement a rest api to read all addresses.

-### Assignment 3

-Implement a rest api to search for specific addresses by street, house number, postal code or city.

-### Assignment 4

-Present your solution and explain your design decisions.
-Be prepared for a brief Q&A.
+Thank you for applying for a developer position at onstructive.
+This repository contains a simple Micronaut project that contains a directory of Swiss postal codes.
+We would like you to continue the development and add support a street and house number directory.

+The main goal of this assignment is to understand how you are solving problems.

 ## Requirements

-Make sure you have installed the following things:
+Make sure you have installed the following tools:

-- JDK 14

-You can use sdkman to easily switch between JDK installations (see https://sdkman.io/jdks).
+- JDK 14 (You can use sdkman to easily switch between JDK installations (see https://sdkman.io/jdks)).
+- Your favourite Java IDE.
+We recommend using IntelliJ IDEA.
+- Gradle (the project provides a Gradlew wrapper, so no installation is required)

+## Your assigments 📃

+### Assignment 1 - Analyze the existing code 👓

+Walkthrough the existing code and try to run and understand it.
+We would like you to explain how the application works.
+Feel free to ask questions on parts you don't understand.

-## Explanation of the modules
+#### Explanation of the modules

 Within this project you find the following modules.

-### Domain
+##### Domain

 The domain module represents the persistence layer and holds JPA entities and their repositories (see https://micronaut-projects.github.io/micronaut-data/latest/guide/).

+##### Services API

+A service api module for interacting with backend services.

-### Services
+##### Services

 This is the business service layer that implements specific business logic.
 It is responsible for defining the transactional boundries.

-### REST API
+##### REST API

 The rest api consumes the business service layer and

-### Server
+##### Server

 This module represents the applications itself.
 It will result in an executable fat jar.

+### Assignment 2 - Add support for street & house numbers 🛠

+The application holds a list of postal codes and city names.
+Your task is to add streets and house numbers to it such as _Untermoosstrasse 36, 8047 Zurich_ contains information such as

+- Street name
+- House number

+Make sure a street & house number always is assigned to a postal code.
+Expose a list of streets with their postal code on the REST API at `/api/v1/streets`.

+### Assignment 3 - Prepare a brief presentation 💡

+In the 2nd interview you present your solution and explain your design decisions.
+Be prepared for a brief Q&A.